liyt96/is-japanese/README.md

 # is-japanese
-A npm library checks if the content contains Japanese.
+An npm library checks if the content contains Japanese.